Patagonia, Argentina – Chile

 • Scenery Shots: Get those awesome clicks of the mountains with snow on top, the super-blue lakes, and dry, desert-like plains.

-• Cool Critters: You’ve got all these neat animals hanging around, like guanacos, pumas big condors, and even penguins.
+• Cool Critters: There are all these neat animals hanging around, like guanacos, pumas, big condors, and even penguins.

 Conclusion

 Patagonia grabs your soul with its wild scenery, a mix of different natural areas, and deep cultural history.
-When you hike through Torres del Paine gawk at the Perito Moreno Glacier, or sail through the fjords, you’re in for a kind of thrill you can’t find anywhere else.
+Another popular destination for travelers near Patagonia is the Atacama Desert in northern Chile.
+It is one of the most amazing and extreme landscapes on Earth.
+When you hike through Torres del Paine, gawk at the Perito Moreno Glacier, or sail through the fjords, you’re in for a kind of thrill you can’t find anywhere else.
 If you’re hunting for a chance to dive into the mind-blowing prettiness of the wild, Patagonia is proof that Earth’s got some super amazing spots.

 You may also like...